Solving a quadratic equation with one variable (where ) by calculating the square root:

 Solve the equation above for x.

-First, let's note that in the left side we can factor the expression using a common factor, the largest common factor for the numbers and variables in this case is because the third power is the lowest power in the equation and therefore is included in both the term with the fourth power and the term with the third power.
-Any power higher than this is not included in the term with the third power, which is the lowest, and therefore this is the term with the highest power that can be factored out as a common factor for the variables,
+First, note that on the left side we are able factor the expression by using a common factor.
+The largest common factor for the numbers and variables in this case is due to the fact that the third power is the lowest power in the equation.
+Therefore it is included in both the term with the fourth power and the term with the third power.
+Any power higher than this is not included in the term with the third power, which is the lowest.
+Hence this is the term with the highest power that can be factored out as a common factor for the variables,

 For the numbers, note that 12 is a multiple of 4, therefore 4 is the largest common factor for the numbers in both terms of the expression,

-Let's continue and address the fact that in the left side of the equation we obtained in the last step there is a multiplication of algebraic expressions and on the right side the number 0, therefore, since the only way to get 0 from multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,
+Proceed to the left side of the equation that we obtained in the last step.
+There is a multiplication of algebraic expressions and on the right side the number 0.
+Therefore given that the only way to obtain 0 from a multiplication is to multiply by 0, at least one of the expressions in the multiplication on the left side must equal zero,

 Meaning: